-The oldest CrossFit gym in DC, CrossFit Primal is located in an old Firehouse on M Street.
+The oldest CrossFit gym in DC, Primal Fitness is set up in an old Firehouse on M Street.
 Pretty cool, but it gets better.
 They also offer Parkour classes.
 So if your legs are busting and you need a break from squats, try a Parkour class.
 Might not be easier, but it’s boss and will have you ready for some DC street running.
 If you haven’t done high intensity before, or need a refresher, their beginner program will quickly bring you up to speed.
 You’ll be a CrossFit disciple in no time.

 Old City CrossFit

 Call Old City CrossFit old-school, because they go to work from sun-up to sundown.
 A family friendly environment, Old City CrossFit offers CrossFit Kids, with classes for tots up through high school.
 There’s even a CrossFit Moms class with a toned down WOD and emphasis on mobility.
 Come for a good workout and bring the family!
 The gym is located on H St. offers a variety of membership options, including unlimited CrossFit classes, yoga, and open gym.
 If you like swimming, many of the coaches have extensive swimming experience, and the gym also offers swimming WODs.